-- Adjust the driver seat and seatback recliner, both outside mirrors, and the power steering column (if equipped). - Not all vehicles will have the ability to save and recall the mirror positions. - 2.
-Press and hold "1" until two beeps sound. - 3.
+Adjust the driver seat, seatback recliner, and both outside mirrors.

+Not all vehicles will have the ability to save and recall the mirror positions.

+- 2. Press and hold "1" until two beeps sound. - 3.
 Repeat for a second driver position using "2."

 To recall, press and release "1" or "2."
 The vehicle must be in P (Park).
 A single beep will sound.
-The seat, outside mirrors, and power steering column (if equipped) will move to the positions previously stored for the identified driver.
+The seat and outside mirrors will move to the position previously stored for the identified driver.